 Unrestricted gifts allow FFRPL the greatest flexibility to respond to urgent Library needs.

-If you prefer to restrict your gift to a specific area, please consider these funds for year-end giving in 2021 and the beginning of 2022.
+If you prefer to restrict your gift to a specific area, please consider these funds.

 Harold Hacker Fund for the Advancement of Libraries